mugglim/build-your-own-tanstack-query/docs/en.md

 ### useQuery

-useQuery is a custom hook that manages server state using a QueryObserver object.
+useQuery is a custom hook that manages server state using a QueryObserver.

 The logic for creating a QueryObserver and handling useSyncExternalStore is written in useBaseQuery. useQuery simply returns the result of executing useBaseQuery.